llulai/isl/ii/exercises/conceptual/conceptual_exercises.md

 # exercise 2

-_(c) We are interest in predicting the % change in the USD/Euro exchange rate in relation to the weekly changes in the world stock markets.
+_(c) We are interested in predicting the % change in the USD/Euro exchange rate in relation to the weekly changes in the world stock markets.
 Hence we collect weekly data for all of 2012.
 For each week we record the % change in the USD/Euro, the % change in the US market, the % change in the British market, and the % change in the German market._

 ---